pantoniou/yamldt/README.md

     "#size-cells": 1
 ```

-This is a valid device node so running validate..
+This is a valid device node, so running validate produces the following:

 ```
 $ make validate